jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 It is curious to see that there were a few small commercial BSD distributions at the same time, but none of them rose to prominence.
 One might ask that without the financial backing of a commercial entity could a distro ever rise beyond a niche use?
 BSD distros would argue that mass commercialization was never their primary goal.

 As of 2017, we have almost 25 years of Linux Kernel and Linux distribution work.
-Current Linux distributions hail from two distinct primary families: __Debian__ and __Red Hat__.
+Current Linux distributions hail from two primary and distinct families: __Debian__ and __Red Hat__.
 There are many other quality distributions of Linux that I don't want to leave out or paint in a bad light.
 For the purposes of this book I will focus on two main distribution families.
 You can find almost all known Linux distributions at [http://distrowatch.com](http://distrowatch.com/ "Distro Watch")

 #### Additional Popular Linux Distros